 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act 20 U.S.C. § 1092(f)) requires Santa Clara University to make its security policies and procedures, as well as statistics for specific criminal offenses, available to current and prospective students and employees through the Annual Security and Fire Safety Report.
 The Office of the General Counsel, in coordination with the Office of Student Life; Campus Safety Services; Environment, Health and Safety; Risk Management and Compliance; and the GTU prepares the Annual Security and Fire Safety Report.
 The report is maintained on the Clery Act Compliance website and is available in hard copy format upon request by calling (408) 554-4441.

 The Annual Disclosure of Campus Crime Statistics is prepared by the representatives of the Office of the General Counsel, Risk Management and Compliance, Campus Safety Services, the Office of Equal Opportunity and Title IX, the Office of Student Life, and the GTU.

-The GTU publishes its own Campus Crime and Safety Report in compliance with the Clery Act, which can be found here: https://www.gtu.edu/about/campus-crime-and-safety-report
+The GTU publishes its own Campus Crime and Safety Report in compliance with the Clery Act, which can be found here.